 For example, one study had people watch a video of a simulated crime.
-Later they were asked to recall details of the video—like the time displayed on a wall clock or the number of people at the scene— with either their eyes closed or eyes open.
-The results showed that eyewitnesses who closed their eyes during recall remembered 44% more correct details than those who kept their eyes open.
+Later they were asked to recall details of the video—like the time displayed on a wall clock or the number of people at the scene—with either their eyes closed or eyes open.
+The results showed that eyewitnesses who closed their eyes during recall remembered 44 percent more correct details than those who kept their eyes open.

 But memory isn’t the only thing that improves when our eyes are wide shut.
-Our creativity and ingenuity also gets a boost.
+Our creativity and ingenuity also get a boost.

 In one study, people were given two common measures of creativity.
-The first, called the Alternative Uses Test, assesses divergent thinking (i.e., coming up with multiple ideas or solutions to a problem).
+The first, called the Alternative Uses Test, helps assess divergent thinking (i.e., coming up with multiple ideas or solutions to a problem).
 In this test, people are asked to generate new uses for a common object.
-For example, innovative uses for an iron would be to make a grilled cheese sandwich or heat a can or soup.
+For example, innovative uses for an iron would be to make a grilled cheese sandwich or heat a can of soup.
 The second measure, called the Remote Associates Test, assesses convergent thinking (i.e., coming up with the single best solution to a problem).
 In the RAT test, people are given three words and must generate a fourth related to the initial three.
-For example, the words tree, pie and drop are all related to the word lemon.
+For example, the words "tree," "pie," and "drop" are all related to the word lemon.

 But why does closing our eyes boost our brain?

 The answer is simple: Your brain is a machine like any other.
 It only has a limited amount of attention and energy.
 And one of the tasks that sucks up a lot of this energy is sight.
-Hundreds of millions of neurons in our brain are solely devoted to vision—that’s an estimated 30% of our brain matter.
-When you compare that to the 8% of our brain dedicated to touch and 3% to taste, you realize how much of a drain our visual system is to the brain.
+Hundreds of millions of neurons in our brain are solely devoted to vision—that’s an estimated 30 percent of our brain matter.
+When you compare that to the 8 percent of our brain dedicated to touch and the 3 percent to taste, you realize how much of a drain our visual system is to the brain.

-So in theory, when you close your eyes, you free up the energy associated with that 30% and divert it toward the task at hand.
-It’s a bit like when you have a bunch of other programs running in the background of your computer or your phone and everything gets a bit sluggish.
+So in theory, when you close your eyes, you free up the energy associated with that 30 percent and divert it toward the task at hand.
+It’s a bit like when you have a bunch of other programs running in the background of your computer or your phone, and everything gets a bit sluggish.
 If you close those programs and free up your processor, things start running a lot more efficiently.

 This may be news to you, but it isn’t news to your brain.
 In fact, there is evidence to suggest that your brain intuitively knows that closing its eyes can improve its performance.
 As I noted earlier, kids seem to just do this instinctively.
 And an international study conducted in 2015 found that people blink more frequently and for longer just before they are about to solve a creative problem.